 2) Decreased gastric acid: Hypochlorhydria or achlorhydria, gastrectomy, vagotomy, inhibitors of acid secretion or acid blockers.

-3) Altered GI motility: Gastroparesis, pseudo-obstruction, connective tissue diseases (scleroderma, polymyositis, lupus), medications (opiates, anticholinergics, tricyclic antidepressants), radiation enteropathy, muscular dystrophy, amyloidosis.
+3) Altered GI motility: Functional GI disorders (IBS and functional dyspepsia), gastroparesis, pseudo-obstruction, connective tissue diseases (scleroderma, polymyositis, lupus), medications (opiates, anticholinergics, tricyclic antidepressants), radiation enteropathy, muscular dystrophy, amyloidosis.

 4) Decreased pancreatic enzymes or biliary secretion: Chronic pancreatitis, cirrhosis.

-Intestinal motility disorders and chronic pancreatitis are estimated to account for approximately 90% of cases of SIBO.
+Motility disorders, diabetes, and chronic pancreatitis are estimated to account for ~90% of cases of SIBO.

 1) Deconjugation of bile salts and impaired digestion of fats, with consequent steatorrhea and malabsorption of fat-soluble vitamins (specifically vitamins A, D, and E, but not vitamin K, as it is produced by luminal bacteria).